-Rating Agency Covered Rend Programme AIB Ireland Covered Bond Programme Issuer default rating (Sovereign) Moody's Aaa Baa2 (negative outlook) A2 Standard & Poor's AAA BBB (negative outlook) AA-
+Rating Agency Covered Bond Programme AIB Ireland Rating Agency Covered Bolid Programme Issuer default rating (Sovereign) Moody's Aaa Baa2 (negative outlook) A2 Standard & Poor's AAA BBB (negative outlook) AA-

-In addition to covered bonds the Bank is funded by borrowings from its parent AlB.
-The balance at December 2021 was €6,047m (2020: €4,914m) an increase of €1,133m.
-The increase is primarily driven by the net redemption of bonds in issue of €1,150m.
+In addition to covered bonds the Bank is funded by borrowings from its parent AIB.
+The balance at December 2022 was €8,578m (2021: €6,047m) an increase of €2,531m.
+The increase is primarily driven by the redemption of bonds in issue of €1,250m and increased total assets €1,268m in 2022.